hakash/jotr/README.md

 - Add support for configuring the default behaviour
 - Add terminal coloring
 - Replace or improve the built-in editor to be more intuitive

+## API, using the core in you own project

+If you are curious about the API of the core parts of jotr, take a look [here](LIBRARY.MD)